 Two Roth Rules You Need to Know

-The first five-year rule has to do with the earnings and tax-free gains.
-In order for your Roth earnings to come out tax free, five tax years must pass from the first tax year your first contribution was made to ANY Roth IRA you own.
-Once you’ve made that first contribution, the 5-year clock starts ticking, meaning that any Roth contributions you make after that will be based on the initial 5-year clock.
-So in other words, there isn’t a new 5-year clock for each subsequent Roth account you hold, nor is there one for your later contributions.
-They’re all aggregated to determine if the rule has ultimately been met.
-Once you’ve satisfied this 5-year rule, it’s satisfied for good, as long as you maintain a Roth balance in any Roth account.
+Regarding the first five-year rule, in order for the earnings in the Roth to come out tax free, five tax years must pass from when your first contribution was made to ANY Roth IRA you own.
+Once you make your first contribution to a Roth, that 5-year clock starts ticking, which means that any subsequent Roth contributions you make will be based on that initial 5-year clock.
+So there’s not a new 5-year clock for each Roth contribution, nor is there one for each Roth account you hold.
+All of them are aggregated to determine whether the rule is ultimately met.
+Once this 5-year rule has been satisfied, it’s been satisfied for good.

-One thing to keep in mind, though: even if you’ve met this 5-year rule, you’ll only get a tax-free distribution of earnings if you’ve satisfied the entire test: meaning you’re at least 59 ½ years old, or through death, disability, or first-time home buyer rules.
+Keep in mind, though, that even if you meet this 5-year rule, the distribution only qualifies as tax free if you’ve satisfied the entire test – that is, 5 years AND you’re at least 59 ½ years old, or though death, disability, or under the first-time home buyer rules.

-The main takeaway is that even though Roth IRAs can be really useful savings tools for some people, if you’re not aware of the rules, your tax-free investment could wind up costing you both taxes and penalties.
+The takeaway here is that even though Roth IRAs can be really useful savings tools for some people, if you’re not aware of the rules, your tax-free investment could wind up costing you both taxes and penalties.
 If you need guidance on this or any other tax strategies, just give us a call, or contact us right here through our website.
-We’re always here to help!
+We do this every single day, and we’re always here to help!

 Roth IRA distributions of principal from a Roth IRA are tax-free; however, any earnings will be taxed at ordinary income rates and a 10% penalty tax will apply if withdrawn prior to age 59½ or within five years of the date the Roth IRA was established, whichever is longer.